Attrition Rate: Definition and Calculation

 The attrition rate, also known as churn rate, can be defined as the rate at which employees leave an organization from a specific group over a particular period of time.

-It is one of the ways that organizations can decrease high payroll without substantial turnover costs.
-The more knowledge you gain about the attrition rate, the better your chances of retaining well-performing employees and gaining their loyalty towards the organization.
-It is because you will have the opportunity to assess the areas that have made your employees voluntarily leave the organization.
+It is one of the effective ways that organizations can decrease high payroll without substantial turnover costs.
+Gaining better insight about the attrition rate, will increase your chances of retaining well-performing employees and gaining their loyalty towards the organization.
+An in-depth knowledge about the topic will provide you with the opportunity to assess the areas that have made your employees voluntarily leave the organization.

 However, it can negatively impact the organization’s remaining employees in increased workload and reduced morale, leading towards an unhappy workforce with diminished satisfaction levels.